-Duration: 54 months starting 2th Quarter of Year 1 of PECSME implementation.
+Duration: 54 months starting 2nd Quarter of Year 1 of PECSME implementation.

-Direct Supervisor: ExpertTechnology DemonstrationProject Manager
+Direct Supervisor: Task Expert on Technology Demonstration

 Purpose of Sub-Contract

 The purpose of the Sub-contract on Provision of TA to 200 EC&EE Projects in Brick Sector is to conduct the implementation of two DEMO projects and to provide technical assistance to implementation of other EC&EE investment projects in brick sector.
 The Contractor shall coordinate all its activities with ECCs and DOSTs in 10 provinces.